wadimw/dell-7577-hackintosh/README.md

 ## ACPI patches
 * SSDT-BRT6 - Backlight hotkeys, pair with BRTX hotpatch
 * SSDT-DDGPU - Disable dGPU
-* SSDT-ECUSBX - This was necessary to run Catalina, not sure what it does
 * SSDT-PNLF - Backlight control
 * SSDT-PRW - Prevent USB instant wake
 * SSDT-UIAC - Disable unused USB ports